WaelOGC/futureSelfapp/docs/07-credits-and-subscriptions.md

 **Provider Names Hidden**:
 - Users never see which AI provider is used
 - No mention of Replicate, OpenAI, Runway, etc. in user interface
-- Branding is "Future Self AI" only
+- Branding is "Future Self AI" only (user-facing; system uses "FutureSelfApp")
 - Technical details are internal implementation

 **User Experience**: